— How to reduce deployment time and cost?

 — How to simplify your development environment?

 The answer that comes to mind first is virtualization.
+Let’s see what K&C’s DevOps consulting team has to say:

 In its essence, virtualization allows running of a few operational systems on a single machine, which turned out to be really helpful for testing purposes.
 But high processor loading, excessive usage of RAM and HD space, and the impossibility of reuse in case of unique configurations makes development processes too slow.
 Thus, virtualization doesn’t fit for software engineers and stakeholders wanting to deploy their app quickly.